tejas5038/Data-Science-Case-Study/README.md

 challenge 3:-

-I have attached .py file that contains solution of challenge 3.
+I have attached ipynb file that contains solution of challenge 3.

 challenge 4 :-

-I have attached .py file which is .py version of notebook(.ipynb) that contains solution of challenge 4
+I have attached  file which is notebook(.ipynb) that contains solution of challenge 4

 step 1 - Studied Time-series analysis and Reasearch given CSV file.